utilitywarehouse/argocd-voodoobox-plugin/README.md

 only be able to fetch remote bases from open repositories.

-To use an SSH key for Kustomize bases, the bases should be defined with the ssh:// scheme in kustomization.yaml and have a `# argocd-strongbox-plugin: key_foobar` comment above it.
+To use an SSH key for Kustomize bases, the bases should be defined with the ssh:// scheme in kustomization.yaml and have a `# argocd-voodoobox-plugin: key_foobar` comment above it.
 For example:

 ```yaml
 resources: